indiragothi/Future-of-Gaming-Task-02/README.md

 ## Introduction
 The AnimatedGrid is a React component that creates a dynamic grid with falling colored drops, which randomly start from the top row and cascade downwards.
 It utilizes state and useEffect for real-time updates and visual effects.

+## Live-Access
+You can access the live version of this project https://fog-animated-grid.netlify.app/

 ## Screenshots
 The img folder houses comprehensive screenshot images showcasing the various features of The Animated Grid.